GNUfault/extreme-tuxanci/README.md

 Ghost: Tux can move and shoot through obstacles.
 ### Note
-Bonuses last only few seconds and if tux take another bonus then first one looses its effects.
+Bonuses last only few seconds and if tux take another bonus then first one loses its effects.

 ## GAME USAGE
 Starting game is simple tuxanci-VERSION or tuxanci-server-V. based on what we